Lemon Chicken Orzo Soup

 Step 1: Sauté the Veggies

-Turn on Sauté function and heat the oil.
-Sauté the onion and carrots until softened, about 4-5 minutes.
+Sauté the onion and carrots until softened.
 Season lightly with salt and pepper while they cook.
 Stir in the garlic, bay leaves, and Italian seasoning during the last 30- 60 seconds.

 Step 2: Cook the Chicken